History of Myanmar: Pagan Empire (1044–1297)

 Pagan's economy was primarily based on the Kyaukse agricultural basin northeast of the capital, and Minbu, south of Bagan, where the Bamars had built a large number of new weirs and diversionary canals.
 It also benefited from external trade through its coastal ports.
-The wealth of the kingdom was devoted to building over 10,000 Buddhist temples in the Pagan capital zone between 11th and 13th centuries (of which 3000 remain to the present day).
+The wealth of the kingdom was devoted to building over 10,000 Buddhist temples in the Pagan capital zone between the 11th and 13th centuries (of which 3000 remain to the present day).
 The wealthy donated tax-free land to religious authorities.

 The Burmese language and culture gradually became dominant in the upper Irrawaddy valley, eclipsing the Pyu and Pali norms by the late 12th century.
 By then, the Bamar leadership of the kingdom was unquestioned.
 The Pyu had largely assumed the Bamar ethnicity in Upper Burma.
 The Burmese language, once an alien tongue, was now the lingua franca of the kingdom.

-The kingdom went into decline in the 13th century as the continuous growth of tax-free religious wealth—by the 1280s, two-thirds of Upper Burma's cultivable land had been alienated to the religion—affected the crown's ability to retain the loyalty of courtiers and military servicemen.
-This ushered in a vicious circle of internal disorders and external challenges by Mons, Mongols and Shans.
+The kingdom went into decline in the 13th century due to the continuous growth of tax-free religious wealth.
+By the 1280s, two-thirds of Upper Burma's cultivable land had been alienated to the religion, which affected the crown's ability to retain the loyalty of courtiers and military servicemen.
+This ushered in a vicious circle of internal disorders and external challenges by Mons, Mongols, and Shans.

 Beginning in the early 13th century, the Shan began to encircle the Pagan Empire from the north and the east.
 The Mongols, who had conquered Yunnan, the former homeland of the Bamar, in 1253, began their invasion in 1277 in response to an embassy crisis, and in 1287 sacked Pagan, ending the Pagan Kingdom's 250-year rule of the Irrawaddy valley and its periphery when the Pagan king of that time abandoned his palace on the news of the Mongol march.
 Pagan's rule of central Burma came to an end ten years later in 1297 when it was toppled by the Myinsaing Kingdom of Shan rulers.

 Small kingdoms

 Political map of Burma (Myanmar) c.
 1450 CE.

-After the fall of Pagan, the Mongols left the searing Irrawaddy valley but the Pagan Kingdom was irreparably broken up into several small kingdoms.
-By the mid-14th century, the country had become organised along four major power centres: Upper Burma, Lower Burma, Shan States and Arakan.
+After the fall of Pagan, the Mongols left the searing Irrawaddy valley, but the Pagan Kingdom was irreparably broken up into several small kingdoms.
+By the mid-14th century, the country had become organised along four major power centres: Upper Burma, Lower Burma, Shan States, and Arakan.
 Many of the power centres were themselves made up of (often loosely held) minor kingdoms or princely states.
 This era was marked by a series of wars and switching alliances.
 Smaller kingdoms played a precarious game of paying allegiance to more powerful states, sometimes simultaneously.